What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 - Improves startup time

-- Optimizes bandwidth usage
+- Optimizes bandwidth

-Better video performance leads to:
+Better streaming performance can lead to:

 - Longer session duration